NVIDIA/Megatron-LM/docs/llama_mistral.md

-# Llama and Mistral support in Megatron-LM
+# Llama, Mistral and other Llama-like model support in Megatron-LM

 NOTE: Llama-3 and Mistral support in Megatron is currently experimental and we are still evaluting benchmark results to confirm model conversion, training and inference correctness.